 \section{Data Transformation via CGANs}

 The next key step is to find a suitable transformation between the data observed on the real platform and data observed in the simulator.

 CycleGANs~\cite{Zhu-CVPR-2017} were shown to be useful in the task of mutual mapping of two domains when only unpaired data are available.
 Specifically, Shrivastava~et~al.~\cite{Shrivastava-CVPR-2017} used them to transform a~simulated dataset to look real and then applied standard deep learning that expects real data at the inputs.
-An advantage of this approach is that it yields both transformations from simulated data to real and vice versa.

-The mapping from simulated to real data realized by generator \greal is better conditioned because it takes full DEMs, applies noise, and masks out cells that should not be observable.
-The other process represented by generator \gsim has inherent problems with choosing the right values to fill in the places where measurements are missing (since many values may come in the place of one NaN).
+The mapping from simulated to real data is realized by generator \greal, while the opposite process is represented by generator \gsim.
 The relation between the generators, their discriminators and input datasets is shown in~\autoref{fig:cycle_gan}

-The input data with special structure($20\times5$ $2D$~data possibly containing NaNs + $5$ scalar~constants), are preprocessed similar to~\autoref{sec:rl}.
+The input data with special structure ($20\times5$ $2D$~data possibly containing NaNs + $5$ scalar~constants), are preprocessed similar to~\autoref{sec:rl}.
 In generators and discriminators, the input DEM is transformed into a~$20\times5\times2$ tensor where the first channel contains the DEM with \textit{NaNs} substituted with $0$s and the second channel contains a~mask with $-1$s at \textit{NaN} cells in the DEM, and $1$s otherwise.

 The scalar inputs (robot orientation and flipper angles) skip these first convolution layers and enter the network later as inputs to a~fully connected layer.
 At the output, the DEM and the scalar values are again separated.
 This allows the network to work as a~standard image-to-image CycleGAN, but also allows it to use the scalar information.